 Well, I mention this because I have recently found out that unbeknown to me, I garden according to the ancient principle of wu wei.
 I mean, I always suspected my method was brilliant, but wu wei!
 That is brill.
 Its the Zen (or Tao? – or something . . ) art of “masterful inactivity”.

 I love it: “The Art Of Masterful Inactivity”!
 Wu wei!
+I can do this!

 I’m reading a book by Esther Woolfson who lives in Aberdeen in Scotland called Field Notes from a Hidden City.
 The review of her book made me want to write about all the wonderful hidden creatures in my garden and generally in Westville, so I bought it with the express intention of plagiarising it.
 I’ve got to the part where she writes about wu wei and I’m right behind her.